BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 On the one hand, even though their purpose is not to complicate analysis, these programs serve to highlight the limitations of many common tools designed to work with the ELF format.
-On the other hand, since these minimalist binaries typically contain such little code, using fully-featured debuggers and such would actually be overkill; one may have a good laugh about how NSA's Ghidra cannot properly load their tiny ELF file, but attempting to do this is akin to trying to shoot down a fruitfly with a railgun - heavyweight frameworks packaged with debuggers and/or decompilers are unsuitable and unecessary for analyzing the runtime behavior of executables literally 45 or 62 bytes in size.
+On the other hand, since these minimalist binaries typically contain such little code, using fully-featured debuggers and such would actually be overkill; one may have a good laugh about how NSA's Ghidra cannot properly load their tiny ELF file, but attempting use such a tool to analyze an extremely minimalist binary is akin to trying to shoot down a fruitfly with a railgun - heavyweight frameworks packaged with disassemblers + debuggers and/or decompilers are unsuitable and unecessary for analyzing the runtime behavior of executables literally 45 or 62 bytes in size.
 If there are 10 bytes of code in a program, does it make sense to try to load it into a decompiler?
 Probably not.
 A simple script emulating the execution of these programs may be a more appropriate approach.